maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 }
 ```

+> **Note**: This class uses the "singleton" pattern, which ensures we only create one connection to our Ignite cluster that's shared throughout the application.
+The `synchronized` keyword ensures thread safety, and the `RetryReadPolicy` automatically handles temporary connection issues.

 This singleton class provides a central point for obtaining and managing the connection to your Ignite cluster.
 Key features include:

 - **Lazy initialization**: The connection is only established when first needed